aschmiedeke/gbtdocs/docs/explanations/cycspec.rst

 using the standard GBT observing interface (Astrid).
 It operates in parallel with VEGAS, producing traditional data products and *periodic spectra* (which are related to the cylclic spectrum via a Fourier transform).

+The :ref:`Cyclic Spectroscopy reference <references/backends/cycspec:Cyclic Spectroscopy>`
-The :ref:`References <references/backends/cycspec/` section contains detailed information on how to use the CS backend.
+section contains detailed technical information on the CS backend.

+The How-to guide on :ref:`how-tos/observing_modes/pulsars/cycspec:Cyclic Spectroscopy Observations of a Pulsar` contains detailed instructions on how to obtain the cyclic spectrum of known pulsars.